stevenoivo03-bit/Cybersecurity-Learning-Journey/README.md

  * Programs - instructions that tell the computer what to do.

  * External Data Bus (EDB) - A row of wires that interconnect the parts of our computer.

- * Clock speed - The maximum number of clock cycles that it can handle in a certain time period.

  * Inside the CPU there are components known as registers they let us store the data that our CPU works with.